 Considered by many to be the most influential dancer and choreographer alive, Bill T. Jones has brought his works and philosophy to a West Coast university in an extended and programmatic way for the first time through this partnership.
 In Fall 2016, our students performed the first section of the piece, D-Man in the Waters, one of Mr. Jones’s most famous and successful works.
 Another of his well-known pieces, Love Redefined, will be presented in its entirety as part of the Fall 2018 dance concert.

-Damon Rago, Chair of the Dance Program at LMU, feels the strength of the partnership lies in its ability to expand our students’ understanding of dance from something that is solely for entertainment purposes.
+Professor of Dance Damon Rago feels the strength of the partnership lies in its ability to expand our students’ understanding of dance from something that is solely for entertainment purposes.
 “Many of our students come to us with an attitude that dance is exclusively for entertainment,” Rago said.
 “But we want to teach our students that dance can be art that challenges audiences and asks them to participate by reflecting on a piece and drawing their own conclusions.
 The result is that exposure to the techniques of someone like Mr. Jones gives our dancers the confidence to put their art out there, and be ready for any and all interpretations.”

 Over the past 33 years, the Bill T. Jones/Arnie Zane Dance Company has shaped the evolution of contemporary dance through the creation and performance of over 140 works.
 Founded as a multicultural dance company in 1982, the company was born of an 11-year artistic collaboration between Jones and Zane.
 Today, the company is recognized as one of the most innovative and powerful forces in the dance world.